gyrojob/gyrojobml/README.md

 ### The plugin doesn’t do anything!

 You have installed but the plugin still isn’t work anything, please [email us](https://plugin.gyrojob.com/contacts.php).
+### Uninstall plugin?

+Uninstall process removes all the free backlinks from the all webpages once you remove the plugin via the WordPress Plugins page (not on deactivation).

 <hr>
 # Download